MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vfat-disabled-boot-issues.md

 The VFAT file system type is required by the [Endorsed Linux distributions on Azure](/azure/virtual-machines/linux/endorsed-distros) VMs, to get the _/boot/efi_ file system mounted.
 The _/boot/efi_ file system is needed by the Linux Gen2 VMs (UEFI based), but it's also included in the Gen1 (BIOS Based) Linux images.

-VFAT is also required by the Azure Linux VMs when they are encrypted using [Azure Disk Encryption(ADE)](/azure/virtual-machines/linux/disk-encryption-overview), for both OS and data disks encryption.
+VFAT is also required by the Azure Linux VMs when they're encrypted using [Azure Disk Encryption(ADE)](/azure/virtual-machines/linux/disk-encryption-overview), for both OS and data disks encryption.

 Disabling VFAT will cause a no boot situation in the Azure Linux VMs.
 Several hardening tools disable VFAT.
 Make sure VFAT is excluded from the hardening and preserved enabled, to avoid this kind of issue.